 - You almost never take time off and don’t listen to others when they tell you that you should use some vacation time.

 - You hide work from your loved ones, to the point where you’ll work in the middle of the night or lie about plans to go somewhere else and work.
+Additionally, the pressure of workaholism can exacerbate personal issues, such as how my alcohol problem affects my family.
+The relentless pursuit of work can lead to unhealthy coping mechanisms, impacting not just your mental health but also your relationships.

 The Connection Between Alcohol and Stress